GuillaumeGSO/pyFileIndexer/README.md

 My comments in french for a fresh start
-- [ x ] TODO : everything in english
+- [x] TODO : everything in english
 - [ ] TODO : cleaner code about --output options
 - [ ] TODO : code separation between main, interface, index file handling...
 - [ ] TODO : add interactive mode if index file or path name not provided ?